0xfe/vexflow/README.md

 * Rebase early, rebase often.
 * Please include tests -- I will not commit changes that don't have accompanying tests.
+* Run `rake lint` before sending, and make sure your code is lint-clean.
+You need to have [JSHint](http://jshint.com) installed for this.
-* Please use 2 spaces instead of tabs and wrap your lines at 80 columns.
+* Please use 2 spaces instead of tabs.
 * Try to stick to the style conventions in the existing code.
 (It's not great, but it's what we have.)
 * Join the VexFlow Google Group at: